 - Flexible payment terms based on household income.

 - Professional fees are included in what you repay – no fees added to your settlement offer.

 - Can be paid off in full at any time without penalty.

-- Credit rebuilding tools and money management education is included in the process.
+- Credit rebuilding tools and one-on-one money management education with a qualified financial counsellor are included in the process.

-- Your credit history will reflect that you made a Consumer Proposal for 3 years after you have completed the Consumer Proposal, or 6 years from the date you started it (whichever comes first).
+- Your credit history will temporarily reflect that you did a Consumer Proposal, for three years after you have completed the Consumer Proposal, or six years from the date you started it (whichever comes first).

-- You may write-off 100% of your debts with zero interest.
+- You may write-off as much as 100% of all your debts with zero interest.